universalhandle/midival_renaissance/README.md

 ## Features

-Initial development is focused providing the performer's MIDI controller all the functionality of the Micromoog's keyboard.
+Initial development is focused on providing the performer's MIDI controller all the functionality of the Micromoog's keyboard.
 This requires interfacing with the synth's S-Trig and KBD modules.
-The status of that work is detailed by module below.

 Watch this space for a more detailed roadmap.
+In the meantime, progress is detailed below, by module.

 ### S-Trig Input